miklevin/MikeLev.in/_posts/2024-09-27-jupyter-notebook-to-fasthtml.md

 - http://localhost:8888 (for JupyterLab)
 - http://localhost:5001 (for FastHTML)

+## Using Nix Flakes with Botifython and Python Virtual Environment

 Now here's where it gets really awesome.
 These kooky nix flakes that make such environments portable, you'd think are somehow disconnected from the rest of the